Frequently Asked Questions

 What is the child tax credit?

-The child tax credit is a credit of $1000 per child from the IRS.
+The child tax credit is a credit per child from the IRS.
 In order to qualify the child must: 1.
 Be under 17 at the end of the tax year 2.
 Be a citizen of the United States 3.
 Be your child 4.
 Live with you for more than half the year 5.
 Not be treated as the qualifying child of someone else.

 What do I need to bring when I am having my taxes prepared?